mahimaaprajapati/mahimaaprajapati/README.md

-# Hi there, I'm MahimaA Prajapati! 👋
+# Hi there, I'm Mahimaa Prajapati! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for creating innovative solutions and exploring new technologies.
 Here's a little bit about me: